How to Work Effectively With An Executive Recruiter

-Effective executive recruiter relationships can play an instrumental part in career advances for the rising professional and the established executive.
+Effective relationships with executive recruiters can play an instrumental part in career advances for the rising professional and the established executive.
 Whether you’ve worked with executive recruiters before or this is your first time, there is a lot to know about how to build effective working relationships with recruiters.
-To have an effective relationship with an executive recruiter, it is important to understand the business’s business model and role you play as a potential candidate represented by an executive recruiter.
-Job seekers that fail to recognize ‘how it works’ with an executive recruiter often find themselves frustrated and unrepresented.
+To have an effective relationship with a recruiter, it is important to understand the industry’s business model and the role you play as a potential candidate.
+Job seekers that fail to recognize how the recruiting process works often find themselves frustrated and unrepresented.

-2) Take the recruiter’s unsolicited calls
+2. Take the recruiter’s unsolicited calls

-3) Develop an online relationship with recruiters
+3. Develop an online relationship with recruiters

 You can likely find them on LinkedIn, Google+, Twitter, and Facebook.
-Building these relationship can help get a foot in the door, but be careful—tweeting a recruiter every day about your resume and job hunt can be just as irritating for them as flooding their inbox.
+Building these relationships can help get a foot in the door, but be careful—tweeting a recruiter every day about your resume and job hunt can be just as irritating for them as flooding their inbox.
 Just as you would in-person, cultivate a relationship over time and give before you receive.

-4) If the job lead is not right for you, help the recruiter with applicable leads and information whenever feasible
+4. If the job lead is not right for you, help the recruiter with applicable leads and information whenever feasible

-5) Don't waste your recruiter's time
+5. Don't waste your recruiter's time

 Do not test the waters with a recruiter—do that on your own time.
 If you waste a recruiter’s time once, rest assured you will not get the opportunity to do that again.

-6) Make yourself worthy of the recruiter receiving a 25% fee from a company who hires you
+6. Make yourself worthy of the recruiter receiving a 25% fee from a company who hires you

 As I mentioned in #1, companies are paying recruiters to find the cream of the crop.
 The hard-to-find, desirable candidate that the company cannot find on their own.
 So if that is not you, apply to the company directly on your own.
 This is a simple lesson in economics.
 To be placed by a recruiter, you need to have a background or skill set that warrants a fee to be paid that hovers around 25% of your salary.
 So help the recruiter market you by being fabulous and in-demand in the first place.
 If you cannot be placed by a recruiter, it does not mean you won’t get hired at all, it just means you may have to go a different, more direct route (not a bad thing, by the way—a majority of candidates are hired directly).

-7) Give the recruiter what they need
+7. Give the recruiter what they need

 Some recruiters may ask for references or writing samples—whatever it may be, give the recruiter what they ask for during the appropriate phase in the process.
 Just like winning over an employer, you have to win over a recruiter.
 Remember that recruiters don’t work for the candidates, so if you send recruiters your information without giving them exactly what they want, they may not work with you.

-8) Have your resume in a reverse chronological format
+8. Have your resume in a reverse chronological format

 Written by Lisa Rangel, Executive Resume Writer